PEMessage/im-select/README.md

 # Im-Select-Imm

 ## Introduce
-Orgin im-select could only change IME
+Orgin im-select could only change IME,
-This version allow you change IME Mode in second parameter The pre-build exe is under the `thisdir/out/` [中文介绍](./README_CN.md)
+This version allow you change IME Mode in second parameter, The pre-build exe is under the `thisdir/out/` [中文介绍](./README_CN.md)